brianfeister/pandoc-ebook-template/source/a-star-once-fallen.md

 **Invocation Time:** normal action \
  \ \
-Choose one damage source: finesse, forceful, fire, cold, lightning, acid, psychic, entropy.
+Choose one damage source: finesse, forceful, fire, cold, lightning, acid, entropy.
 The target ignores the first 5 points of damage each round from the indicated source. \
  \ \
 **Duration:** Sustain persists